lpassamano/tech-assessment-lead-web-developer/README.md

 This assessment involves adding to the very minimal API server provided in the codebase.
 You'll be interacting with a database, where you'd be reading and writing information to and from.

 We've provided the schema for the database along with the available data you're to work with.
+You can restore this database to your local environment for working with.
+If the restore gives you an issue, you can also run that script file against your database to get it set up.

 Please extend the functionality of the API to provide the following features